gao-g/metaphor-in-context/README.md

 The ELMo data will release upon request by other means, since they are too large to be uploaded on github.

-We have ELMo vectors for MOH-X, TroFi and VUA dataset with train/dev/test division.
+We have ELMo vectors for MOH-X, TroFi, and VUA dataset with train/dev/test division.

 ## Installation
 1. This project is developed in Python 3.6.
-Using Conda to set up a virtual enviroment is recommended.
+Using Conda to set up a virtual environment is recommended.

 2. Install the required dependencies.
     ```